 Troll Falls is another fairly easy hike, ideal for families.
 As we were at the end of the day, there were few people.
 It took us about 30 minutes to get to the waterfall.
 But we were walking quite fast as we wanted to be in Cochrane before dinner time.

-The waterfall is a dozen of meters high.
+The waterfall is a dozen of metres high.
 I have seen falls that are more impressive, but since we missed Takakkaw Falls the day before, we were quite happy to have found this one.
 It is possible to climb along the cliff to get closer to the waterfall, but I let my brother go on his own, while I waited calmly down with my unusable hand.

 The Troll Falls trail is about 3 kilometres (return).
 We were back to our car in time for our drive to Cochrane.